 4. Nikon Z MC 105mm f/2.8 VR S

 What makes this lens stand out?
-For one, its near-impeccable optical quality.
-Images are wildly sharp, and chromatic aberration is well controlled.
+For one, it offers near-impeccable optical quality.
+Images are wildly sharp, which is essential if you want to capture pro-level macro photos.
 Additionally, autofocus is fast and reliable, and the lens even offers a custom function button that you can assign to different functions in your camera menu.
-Then there’s the built-in image stabilization, which will help you get sharp images even when handholding in low light, and there’s also a focus limiter switch that’ll increase autofocus speeds in certain situations.
+Then there’s the built-in image stabilization, which will help you get sharp images even when handholding in low light (or at high magnifications!), and there’s also a focus limiter switch that’ll increase autofocus speeds in certain situations.

 - Amazing image quality